 The current minimum hourly rate for UROP is $12.00/hour (starting Fall 2018).
 If requesting direct funding, you may request up to a total of $1,680 for an academic term and $5,760 for the summer.
 These amounts are current for the 2018-19 academic year and are subject to change.

 Faculty may choose to pay more than the standard UROP rate, however they may not pay less than the UROP minimum.

-Once you've secured a paid UROP, be sure to review the Once You've been Hired information on the Student Financial Services website for details on the steps you need to take before you start your research work and can get paid.
+Once you've found a paid UROP position, be sure to review the Once You've been Hired information on the Student Financial Services website for details on the steps you need to take before you start your research work and can get paid.